McConnell will attend May 9 debt limit negotiation at White House

 Senate Republican Leader Mitch McConnell (Ky.) says he will accept President Biden’s invitation for Congress’s top four leaders to meet at the White House next week to discuss the debt limit but insists that Speaker Kevin McCarthy (R-Calif.) will be the Republican point person in the talks.

-Biden on Monday invited the Democratic and Republican leaders of both chambers of Congress to meet with him on May 9 to discuss the debt limit, which Treasury Secretary Janet Yellen said on will expire as soon as June 1.
+Biden on Monday invited the Democratic and Republican leaders of both chambers of Congress to meet with him May 9 to discuss the debt limit, which Treasury Secretary Janet Yellen said Monday will expire as soon as June 1.

-McConnell has insisted for weeks that any deal to raise the debt limit will have to be negotiated between Biden and McCarthy — who also accepted the president’s invitation — and that he will not play a role in the talks.
+McConnell has insisted for weeks that any deal to raise the debt limit will have to be negotiated between Biden and McCarthy — who also agreed to meet with the president — and that he will not play a role in the talks.

-But the Senate GOP leader told reporters that he will be at the first meeting between Biden and McCarthy since Feb.
+But the Senate GOP leader told reporters that he will accept the invitation to the first meeting between Biden and McCarthy since Feb.
 1.

 “But let’s be perfectly clear about where we are.
 The House has passed a bill which raises the debt ceiling and outlines House Republican priorities.
 Many people thought that wouldn’t happen.
 It has,” he said.